shahadghawa/Tourism_Kingdom_of_Saudi_Arabia/README.md

 # Recommendations:
+We Would recommend the Ministry of Tourism to :
 1 - Utilization of digital transformation. <br />
 2 - Focusing on trending applications and international websites. <br />
 3 - Motivate the tourist places to activate their accounts on the related platform. <br />